ssvlabs/gitbook-docs/docs/stakers/validator-management/dkg-ceremony.md

 * `keyshares-[validator_pubkey].json` - this file contains the keyshares necessary to [register the validator on the ssv.network](distributing-a-validator.md)
 * `encrypted_private_key-[validator_pubkey].json` and `password-[validator_pubkey]` (not present if the `generateInitiatorKey` option is not used) - these files contain the keys used to sign messages during the ceremony (sometimes called ceremony identifiers), which are **crucial for resharing** your validator to a different set of operators in the future.

-Before proceeding, please make sure to perform the transaction on the Deposit Contract for the network you have chosen (Mainnet or Holesky) and [activate the validator on the Beacon layer by following this guide.](creating-a-new-validator.md#activate-validator-keys)
+Before proceeding, please make sure to perform the transaction on the Deposit Contract for the network you have chosen (Mainnet or Hoodi) and [activate the validator on the Beacon layer by following this guide.](creating-a-new-validator.md#activate-validator-keys)

 At this point, click the _Next_ button and upload the generated `keyshares-[validator_pubkey].json` file in the following screen.